seyiabello/Monitoring-with-Prometheus-Grafana/README.md

 - **Prometheus** scrapes and stores time-series metrics from Kubernetes and nodes
 - **Grafana** queries Prometheus and visualizes metrics using imported dashboards
-- **kube-prometheus-stack** installs the complete observability suite (Prometheus, Grafana, Alertmanager, exporters, and dashboards)
+- **kube-prometheus-stack** installs Prometheus, Grafana, Alertmanager, exporters, and dashboards

 ---